FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_internalCA.md

 -   Generating an account certificate.
 For detail, see <a href="../../../accounts/c_st_usercertificates/t_st_usercertificates#AccountsMenu_2253641766_1090701" class="MCXref xref">Manage login certificates</a>.
 -   Signing imported SSH Keys.
 For detail, see <a href="../../../accounts/c_st_usercertificates/t_st_usercertificates#Import" class="MCXref xref">Manage login certificates</a>.

 The internal CA key is protected with a password.
 Any operation that involves use of the internal CA require that password.
 This password cannot be retrieved if it is lost.
 Contact <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Global Support for more information.
-For contact information, see <a href="#" class="MCXref xref">Get more help</a>.
+For contact information, see <a href="" class="MCXref xref">Get more help</a>.

 In addition to issuing certificates signed by internal CA, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supports a few management operations for the internal CA. These operations include: